 Compare software with the manual tracking workflow many research sites are replacing.

-Bring the buyer checklist into a product walkthrough.
+Bring the buyer checklist into a product call.